sparkflows/sparkflows-docs/docs/rest-api-reference/processor.rst

      - Value

    * - Name
-     - The canonical identifier for Getting Processor details by Name.
+     - The canonical identifier for Getting Processor Details by Name.
 This field is required
-     - Node Name for which details are required
+     - Node Name for which Details are required

 An example response for Getting Processor details by Name for "Readcsv Node":